Basis of Presentation and Significant Accounting Policies

 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 The Company maintains deposits in several financial institutions in both Argentina and the U.S. Funds held in the U.S. may at times exceed amounts covered by insurance provided by the U.S. Federal Deposit Insurance Corporation (“FDIC”).
 The Company has not experienced any losses related to amounts in excess of FDIC limits.

 The Company adopted Accounting Standards Update (“ASU”) 2014-09, “Revenue from Contracts with Customers,” which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers, effective January 1, 2018, using the modified retrospective method.
 As there was no material impact on the Company’s current revenue recognition processes, no retrospective adjustments were necessary.
-Further, there were no significant changes to the Company’s internal control over revenue recognition due to the Company’s adoption of ASU 2014-09.

 Revenue is earned at a point in time when services are rendered, which is generally on a per stage basis for our well stimulation business or fixed daily rate for the Company’s coiled tubing operations.
 All revenue is recognized when a contract with a customer exists, the performance obligations under the contract have been satisfied, the amount to which the Company has the right to invoice has been determined and collectability of amounts subject to invoice is probable.
 The Company does not incur contract acquisition and origination costs.
-Taxes collected from customers and remitted to governmental authorities are accounted for on a net basis and, therefore, are excluded from revenues in the unaudited condensed consolidated statements of operations and net cash provided by operating activities in the unaudited condensed consolidated statements of cash flows.
+Taxes collected from customers and remitted to governmental authorities are accounted for on a net basis and, therefore, are excluded from revenues in the consolidated statements of operations and net cash provided by operating activities in the consolidated statements of cash flows.

 The Company has elected the practical expedient to recognize revenue based upon the transactional value it has the right to invoice upon completion of each performance obligation per the contract terms, as the Company believes its right to consideration corresponds directly with the value transferred to the customer, and this expedient does not lend itself to the application of significant judgment.
 As a result of electing these practical expedients, there was no material impact on the Company’s current revenue recognition processes and no retrospective adjustments were necessary.